Louis Ferrante: United Kingdom

 Ferrante has visited numerous United Kingdom prisons in an effort to help British prison inmates.
-As a result of his voluntary work, he received the Celebrity Reading Hero Award.
-He has been a guest on numerous BBC radio and television programs and has appeared as a guest on the world-renowned news program BBC HARDTalk.
+As a result of his voluntary work, he received the Celebrity Reading Hero Award, presented to him at 10 Downing Street.
+He has been a guest on numerous BBC Radio and television programs and has appeared as a guest on the world-renowned news program BBC HARDTalk.
 Ferrante was also nominated for the Grierson Trust Award, which is considered by many the United Kingdom's most prestigious documentary award; the list of nominees includes David Attenborough.

 Television

 Ferrante is an award-nominated television host, who also works behind the camera.
 He is co-creator and executive producer for the television series, The Diamond Collar which aired on Oprah Winfrey's OWN Network on early 2014.
 Ferrante appeared with actors Al Pacino and James Caan and with director Francis Ford Coppola in the anniversary documentary, The Godfather Legacy.

 Inside the Gangsters' Code

 Ferrante's television series, Inside the Gangsters' Code premiered on February 27, 2013.
 Each hour-long episode follows Ferrante as he explores different gang cultures around the world.
 Inside the Gangsters' Code aired on Discovery Channel in over 195 countries and in multiple languages.
 Ferrante wrote, hosted, narrated, and co-produced the series.